Andrea Rabagliati: Career

+Beliefs

 Rabagliati has been described as an advocate of alternative medicine and the "nature cure".
+He was one of the earliest fully qualified medical men to advocate for nature cure.
 Biographer Carole Seymour-Jones has noted that in his book Air, Food and Exercise, Rabagliati described how "cancer, influenza, pneumonia and almost all modern diseases could be cured by diet."

 Rabagliati was a convinced vegetarian, who favoured two meals a day, with eight hours between them.
 One of his notable patients was Beatrice Webb.
 She was prescribed a milk and soup diet with two ounces of rice for a few weeks.
 She was influenced by this diet and in 1902 converted to vegetarianism.
 Rabagliati believed that people could add fifteen years to their lives by following his diet.

 Rabagliati held some unorthodox ideas, for example he believed that bodily energy and heat do not come from any food source.
 Instead he speculated that humans obtain "vital energy" from sleeping.
-He authored a book about this in 1907 and wrote the introduction to Hereward Carrington's Vitality, Fasting and Nutrition, which expounded on these ideas.
+He authored a book about this in 1907 titled The Functions Of Food In The Body and wrote the introduction to Hereward Carrington's Vitality, Fasting and Nutrition, which expounded on these ideas.
 A review in the Edinburgh Medical Journal, suggested he was advocating a "modified form of vitalism".
 His 1907 book was mocked in the Scottish Medical and Surgical Journal, which commented "we are in doubt as to whether to take this book seriously or not.
 If the latter, it is one of the best scientific jokes perpetrated for many a day."
+A review in The British Medical Journal described Rabagliati's ideas on the origin of bodily energy as "interesting philosophical speculations" but noted they lacked scientific evidence.

+Rabagliati has been cited as a forgotten pioneer in the field of manual therapy.
+He authored Initis Or Nutrition and Exercises in 1905.
+Initis was a term for "congestion of the body's tissues" that involved the use of a connective tissue technique in which the finger and thumb pressures on tender spots designed to remove congestion of lymph fluid.
+The technique entailed "lifting pressure" off nerves by using pressure movements to the muscles and their surrounding connective tissues to reduce congestion.
+Naturopath Stanley Lief was influenced by Rabagliati's method and combined it with ayurveda techniques to form Neuromuscular Therapy.